Gametoast/ClassicCollectionModPatch/CC_BF1/0/README.txt

 Functionality Summary:
+Localization fix (Limited testing; verified to work on small number of mods);
-Localization fix; all BF1 mods will still need to be re-built to be used with Classic Collection (due in the Lua 4.0 -> Lua 5.0.2 change)
+   all BF1 mods will still need to be re-built to be used with Classic Collection (due in the Lua 4.0 -> Lua 5.0.2 change)

 (initial_setup.bat)